ricardopereira/blog/_posts/2014-09-05-PT-a-new-blog.md

 <br/>
 ### Vencedor

+> Jekyll is a simple, blog aware, static site generator.
+It takes a template directory [...] and spits out a complete, static website suitable for serving with Apache or your favorite web server.
+This is also the engine behind GitHub Pages, which you can use to host your project’s page or blog right here from GitHub.

 Daquilo que andava à procura é sem dúvida o mais indicado e para além de não necessitar de base de dados será uma mais valia para o alojamento do blog.
 Um simples serviço para armazenamento de arquivos serve para o blog ficar disponível publicamente.

 Tem cerca de 17.000 favoritos no GitHub!